- Map of Biki Stops

 Our riders are the best part about Biki and we love to hear your stories.
 We recently received this story from Richard Campbell, a first-time rider who participated in the Honolulu Olympic Triathlon and completed the bike portion on a Biki!

-I completed the Honolulu Sprint Triathlon 'racing' a 'Biki Aqua Blue!'
+I completed the Honolulu Sprint Triathlon 'racing' an American Savings Bank 'Biki Aqua Blue!'

 I had a heart transplant in April 2017 and signed up for the Honolulu Olympic Triathlon event to give me something to aim for.
 A few months back, side effects from a medication change made training and fitness difficult.
 My wife competes so we of course still made the trip to Hawaii, and I planned to swim myself back into shape in that wonderful ocean.